belbert/VCVTB/README.md

 - 22/10/2018: My grandfather, the greatest supporter of this research, had the chance to read the submitted version in hospital.
 He passed away on 23/10.
 VCVTB is dedicated to him as a last tribute to a great person and an eternal source of inspiration.

 - 21/10/2018: An original research paper on VCVTB titled "Set-up and Evaluation of a Virtual Test Bed for Simulating and Comparing Single-and Mixed-Mode Ventilation Strategies" was submitted to the international peer-reviewed journal 'Building and Environment".

+- 21/10/2018: launch of VCVTB Github repository.

 - 14/03/2017: AIVC workshop on IAQ metrics in Brussels: Birth of the current version of VCTVB with integrated AFN calculations in every timestep, and inclusion of detailed user behaviour.